All the big name fitness tracker brands, from Fitbit to Garmin, are turning their attention to getting kids active.

 There are two sizes to choose from here, a stretchy band intended for children aged four to seven, and an adjustable, buckled equivalent intended for six-year-olds and above.
 You can choose from three designs, based off Disney, Star Wars and Marvel characters, each coming in two variations.

 You also don't need to worry about charging every night, either, with the replaceable battery lasting up to a year, according to Garmin.

-As we mentioned up top, Fitbit may not have its own dedicated tracker for kids like Garmin, but kids can still get in on the ground floor with the Zip.
+Fitbit may be in the process of launching the Ace, but kids can also get in on the ground floor with the Zip.